 As your team grows, your needs become more complex.
 You require more powerful personalization, better analytics, and deeper CRM integration to manage a larger pipeline.
 Mid-market teams often look at platforms like Salesloft for its robust toolset and focus on tracking customer engagement.
 Another popular option is Apollo.io, which is known for its extensive contact database that helps fuel outbound prospecting.
 This is also where Mixmax shines, providing the multichannel sequences and deep Salesforce integration needed to manage sophisticated sales cycles without the enterprise-level overhead, keeping your team focused and efficient.

-For Enterprise Sales Teams
+What Enterprise Sales Teams Should Look For

 Enterprise organizations demand robust, feature-rich platforms that can handle complex sales processes and integrate deeply with their core systems, especially Salesforce.
 Outreach and Salesloft are widely considered the leaders in this space.
 Outreach is particularly known for its AI-driven guidance and powerful analytics, making it one of the best sales engagement platforms for large, data-focused teams.
 These platforms offer the deep customization and control necessary for managing hundreds of reps.
 Mixmax also serves enterprise teams who prioritize seller adoption and productivity, offering a highly intuitive user experience directly within the inbox, which helps ensure the team actually uses the powerful tools at their disposal.

-What to Expect During Implementation
+Getting Started: What to Expect During Implementation

 Choosing a new sales engagement platform is a big step, and the implementation process is where the magic really starts to happen.
 It’s more than just flipping a switch; it’s about integrating a new tool into the very heart of your sales process.
 A smooth rollout sets your team up for success, while a bumpy one can create frustration and slow down adoption.